araddon/qlbridge/README.md

-QL - a Go Lexer/Parser/VM
+QL - a Go SQL Evaluation Engine
 ====================================================

-This is a [x]QL generic lexer parser, and expression VM to evaluate SQL ish queries.
+This is a SQL evaluation VM to process data with sql for embedded use, includes a native go lexer, parser.
+Extend with native go functions.

 ### QL Features and Goals
-* execution of sql queries against your data, embedded
+* execution of sql queries against your data, embedable, not coupled to storage layer
 * extend VM with custom go functions, provide rich basic library of functions
 * provide example backends (csv, elasticsearch, etc)